-DR. Mary Bell
+Dr. Mary Bell

-Dr. Bell joined JAWS in 2017 as an Associate Professor of Practice teaching Operational Planning.
-She has a B.A. in International Business from New Mexico State University (1992), an M.A. in International Relations from St. Mary’s University at San Antonio, Texas (2000) and a Ph.D. in International Studies from Old Dominion University.
-She has over 20 years of service in the US Army with experience in Aviation and Intelligence.
-She flew the UH-60 Blackhawk helicopter in South Korea, Hawaii, throughout the US and in Haiti in support of Operation Uphold Democracy.
-She also flew the C-12 Huron and EO-5B/C Airborne Reconnaissance Low (ARL) in support of Operations Palmetto Ghost and Palmetto Shield, Counter Drug operations for US Southern Command.
-She flew missions as part of Operation Iraqi Freedom collecting real-time full-motion-video for use by the Joint Special Operations Command.
-She then served as a Mission Commander for the Open Skies Treaty negotiating with diplomats from 33 nations including Russia, Belarus, Ukraine, Sweden, Georgia, Italy, and France.
+Dr. Bell holds a Ph.D. in International Studies from Old Dominion University, an M.A. in International Relations from St. Mary’s University in San Antonio, Texas, and a B.A. in International Business from New Mexico State University.
+She flew the UH-60 Blackhawk helicopter in South Korea, Hawaii, throughout the U.S., and Haiti in support of Operation Uphold Democracy.
+She also flew the C-12 Huron and EO-5B/C Airborne Reconnaissance Low (ARL) to support Operations Palmetto Ghost and Palmetto Shield, Counter Drug operations for U.S. Southern Command.
+She flew missions on the ARL as part of Operation Iraqi Freedom, collecting real-time full-motion video for the Joint Special Operations Command.
+She then served as a Mission Commander for the Open Skies Treaty, negotiating with diplomats from 33 nations, including Russia, Belarus, Ukraine, Sweden, Georgia, Italy, and France.